ryardley/indexr/README.md

 # indexr
-A function for dynamically Indexing ES6 modules.
+A package for dynamically Indexing ES6 modules.